clb168/SrProject/README.txt

 so only certain QA pairs generated can actually be used in testing.
 All required packages for main and QuestionGen can be found in requirements.txt.

 IntegrationTesting is currently a WIP for integrating the rag into the autogen pipeline.

+DataConversion folder simply contains a script to convery markdown files to text.
+This was used to convert the polaris documentation on github to one large text file.

+The polaris documentation github is also linked within the repo

+The training material folder contains the documentation used in RAG